grokify/ringcentral-swift/README.md

 The same line is used to update cocoapods accordingly.

-Set up a new Xcode project, and navigate to it within Terminal.
-Within Terminal, type:
+Ensure your current working directory is the project directory and execute the following CocoaPod commands:

     $ pod init
     $ open -a Xcode Podfile

-That will set up a Podfile and open it.
+That will set up a Podfile and open it for editing.

-Add the following code into the newly created Podfile if in 'iOS' platform:
+If you are in the iOS platform, replace the file contents with the following, ensuring you replace `YourProjectName` and `YourProjectNameTests` appropriately.
+The target file must have the literal string `Tests` appended to `YourProjectName`.

     platform :ios, '8.0'
-    target 'YourProject' do
+    target 'YourProjectName' do
     source 'https://github.com/CocoaPods/Specs.git'
     pod 'PubNub', '~>4.0'
     end
-    target 'YourProjectTests' do
+    target 'YourProjectNameTests' do
     end

-If you are in the OSx platform:
+If you are in the OSx platform, replace the file contents with the following, ensuring you replace `YourProjectName` and `YourProjectTest` appropriately:

     platform :osx, '10.0'
     target 'YourProjectName' do